crocchetto/ggst-go/README.md

 ### reusing a session

-`Login` returns a `Session` containing a token and player ID, if you cache these, you can skip a fresh login with `RestoreSession`:
+`Login` returns a `Session` containing a token and player ID, you can cache these and skip a fresh login with `RestoreSession`, though the server-side session may expire, in which case you'll need to log in again:

 ```go
 client := ggst.NewClient("")